Hiring a car is not the only way to see Lanzarote.

 I know because I spent more than a week exploring Lanzarote by bus.
 It was easy, comfortable and inexpensive.

 Here’s all you need to know to ace public transport in Lanzarote.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

-The service, managed by IntercityBus Lanzarote, reaches most destinations on the island.
+The bus service is managed by IntercityBus Lanzarote and reaches most destinations on the island.
 It operates a modern fleet of shiny, white buses.

 Lanzarote buses are clean and equipped with the latest safety technology and air conditioning.
-Additionally, much of the fleet is wheelchair accessible.
+Much of the fleet is wheelchair accessible.